-With Visual Studio Team Services (VSTS), Microsoft offers services for teams to share code and track their work.
+With Visual Studio Team Services (VSTS - Azure DevOps), Microsoft offers services for teams to share code and track their work.
 A major feature is the continuous integration support for projects.
 Hosted build agents can build the projects immediately or based on your specifications.
 Continuous Integration (CI) is a development practice where each check-in is verified by an automated build which enables teams to detect problems at an early stage.

 Text Control products are licensed on a per-developer basis.
 Each developer who uses our products must have their own, assigned license.
 If you are using a build server, all developers that check-in code, that uses TX Text Control classes, need their own license.